-Prerequisite: ECE 111 with a grade of "C" or higher spring
+Prerequisite: ECE 111 with a grade of "C" or higher

 Emphasis is placed on the importance of play and movement in the development of children within an appropriate environment.
 Identification and examination of types of play, recognition of appropriate materials for play, strategies for communicating the importance of play with parents and staff, and the role of the teacher in facilitating play and movement in indoor and outdoor environments.
+PCS: 1.2 grades of "C" or higher

-ECE 280 - Early Childhood Education Practicum I (4)
+ECE 280 - Early Childhood Education Practicum (4)

-Prerequisite: ECE 110, ECE 221, ECE 223, ECE 225 with grades of "C" or higher fall
+Prerequisite: ECE 110, ECE 221, ECE 223, ECE 225 with

-Lecture: One hour of lecture/discussion a week fifteen hours per week Practicum in a preschool or child care center.
+Lecture: 1 hour of lecture/discussion a week 15 hours per week

+Practicum in a preschool or child care center.

 Supervised practice designed to assist the child care student in moving from studying about children to working effectively with children.
 Study of specific and positive guidance and training techniques to aid in creating a learning atmosphere.
-Note: This course has been modified.
-Please view the changes in the Addendum